salavathhari/Twitter-clone/README.md

 ## License

 This project does not include a chosen license file.
 Add a `LICENSE` file to make licensing terms explicit.

----

-If you'd like, I can:

-- Add a sample `.env.example` file in `backend/`.
-- Create a minimal `.github/workflows/ci.yml` for CI.
-- Help push this repo to your GitHub account (I can add remote and run git push commands but you will need to complete authentication locally).

-Tell me what you'd like next.